iamsayan/wp-last-modified-info/README.md

 ### What does this plugin do? ###

-Using this plugin, you can enable last modified info of your wordpress posts aand pages.
-Add short code [lmt-post-modified-info] for posts and [lmt-page-modified-info] for pages. you can also enable revision meta tag for your pages and posts.
+Using this plugin, display last modified info of your wordpress posts and pages.
+Use shortcode `[lmt-post-modified-info]` for posts and `[lmt-page-modified-info]` for pages.
+You will also be able to add Revised Meta data to your posts and pages through this plugin, but that is completely optional.

 ### Compatibility ###

-This plugin is fully compatible with WordPress Version 4.4 and beyond.
-It is compatible with any wordpress theme.
+This plugin is fully compatible with WordPress Version 4.4 and beyond and also compatible with any wordpress theme.

 ### Support ###
 * Community support via the [support forums on wordpress.org](https://wordpress.org/support/plugin/wp-last-modified-info)